cdxcore.subdir#

 • exclude_args: list of function arguments to exclude, if not None.

-• exclude_arg_types: a list of types to exclude.
+• exclude_arg_types: a list of types or names of type to exclude.
 This is helpful if control flow is managed with dedicated data types.
 An example of such a type is cdxcore.verbose.Context which is used to print hierarchical output messages.
-Types can be globally excluded using a cdccore.cache.CacheController when calling cdxcore.subdir.SubDir.
+Types can be globally excluded using a cdxcore.subdir.CacheController when calling cdxcore.subdir.SubDir.

 Numpy/Pandas